nshawn4675/nshawn4675.github.io/_posts/2021-01-21-Nested-List-Weight-Sum.md

 ---
 layout: post
 title: "Nested List Weight Sum"
 date: 2021-01-21 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Depth-first Search, Breadth-first Search, Facebook, Amazon, LinkedIn]
+tags: [LeetCode, Easy, Depth-First Search, Breadth-First Search, Facebook, Amazon, LinkedIn, C++]
 ---
 You are given a nested list of integers <font color="red">nestedList</font>.
 Each element is either an integer or a list whose elements may also be integers or other lists.